 In recent years, the number and size of deals have increased.
 For example, Dow and Dupont have merged, Microsoft has acquired LinkedIn, Amazon has acquired Wholefoods, and IBM has announced that it will acquire Red Hat.

-The size of deals is currently at all time highs.
+The size of deals is in these years at all time highs.
 They have been fueled by low interest rates and the tax cuts.
 When they happen in large numbers, they can point to more pain in the market as the deals starts to disappoint.

 In months before a recession happens, the economic data tends to start disappointing.
 In recent months, data from the developed countries have been disappointing.
 This is more important in the US where the housing market has started cooling down.